This Article was Updated July 5, 2018

 When you’re preapproved, the lender decides if you’re eligible and how much you’re eligible for.
 They’ll also tell you what interest rate you qualify for, so you’ll know what you have to work with before you even walk into a dealership.
 But keep in mind that preapproved loans aren’t the same as final auto loans.
-Depending on the car you buy, you’re final loan could be less than what you were preapproved for.
+Depending on the car you buy, your final loan could be less than what you were preapproved for.

 5. Go Shopping

 Now you’re ready to look for a new ride.
-Put in a little time for research, and find cars that are known to be reliable and fit into your budget.
+Put in a little time for research and find cars that are known to be reliable and fit into your budget.
 You’ll also want to consider size, color, gas mileage, and extra features.
 Use resources like Consumer Reports to read reviews and get an idea of which cars may be best for you.

-Once you have narrowed down the car you are interested in, investigate how much it’s worth so you aren’t accidentally duped.
+Once you have narrowed down the car you are interested in, investigate how much it’s worth, so you aren’t accidentally duped.
 Sites such as Kelley Blue Book or Edmunds can help you figure out the going rate for your ideal car.
-After you’re armed with this information, compare prices at different dealerships in your area.
+After you’re armed with this information, compare prices at different car dealerships in your area.
 And don’t forget to check dealer incentives and rebates to get the best possible price.

 By following these steps, you’ll be ready to make the best financial decision when getting a car loan.
 Even if you aren’t ready to buy a car right now, it doesn’t hurt to be prepared.
 Start by acquiring a free copy of your credit summary.